the-secret-source/the-secret-source/README.md

 ## Supporting This Project

 Even though there is a sponsor button on the side of this repo, this is meant to only cover the cost of hosting the website.
-Any additional proceeds (after applicable tax) will go directly to [Weathervane Music](https://weathervanemusic.org/donate).
+Any additional proceeds (after applicable tax) will go directly to [Weathervane Music](https://weathervanemusic.org/donate), other similar non-profits, or the artists.
 Updates will be posted here for full transparency.

 If you would like to cover the long-term cost of hosting this website directly (i.e., be billed by GCP for this project instead of me), please contact me at kwatcharasupat [at] ieee.org.